menandmice/micetro_docs/guides/implementation/cloud.rst

 ------------------------

 .. important::
-  To use cloud services, the DNS agent must be installed on the same machine as Micetro Central.
+  To use cloud services, the DNS and DHCP agents must be installed on the same machine as Micetro Central.
 For information about how to install DNS agents, see :ref:`install-dns-controllers`.

 .. csv-table::
   :header: "Cloud service", "DNS", "IPAM"